emmanuellaumubyeyi/Our-MDB/README.md

 # Developers of MyMDB
-MyMDB is a project for user interface course of Jamk University of Applied Science.
+MyMDB is a project for C# object oriented programming
-MyMDB has been done entirely by Jaber Askari M2947. development of this application took about 80 hours.

 # Self Grading
 *